Crème caramel: Malaysia

-Caramel custard is a very popular dessert in Malaysia.
-First introduced by the Portuguese in the 16th century and sold year-round today, this dessert is popular served in restaurants, cafes, hotels, and even Ramadan bazaars for breaking the fast.
+Caramel custard (locally known as puding karamel or puding karamel kastard) is a popular dessert in Malaysia.
+First introduced by the Portuguese in the 16th century and sold year-round today, this dessert is commonly served in restaurants, cafes, hotels, and even Ramadan bazaars for breaking the fast.

 Mexico

-Flan is extremely popular in Mexico, being made at home, found pre-made at grocery stores, served in restaurants, and even vended on the streets.
-A variation of the dish called Flan Napolitano is made in some parts of Mexico where cream cheese is added to create a creamier consistency, though it is not as popular or wide spread.
+Crème caramel is extremely popular in Mexico, being made at home, found pre-made at grocery stores, served in restaurants, and even sold on the streets.
+A variation of the dish called Flan Napolitano is made in some parts of Mexico where cream cheese is added to create a creamier consistency, though it is not as popular or widespread.
 Flan's popularity among Mexican-Americans helped the dish become popular in the United States.
-Another variation is "Flan de Cajeta" which replaces the standard caramel with cajeta (milk caramel with a base of goat milk).
+Another variation is "Flan de Cajeta", which replaces the standard caramel with cajeta (milk caramel with a base of goat milk).

+A popular Mexican dessert involving crème caramel is "chocoflan" (a portmanteau of its constituents), which is a layered Bundt cake-styled dessert made of chocolate cake and Crème caramel baked in a water bath.
+It also has the nickname "impossible cake" due to how it is prepared: despite the Crème caramel layer making up the top half in the final dessert, the chocolate cake batter is poured in the tin first.
+Its popularity has spread to other Latin American countries, such as Chile.

 Peru

 In Peru, crema volteada 'flipped cream' may use condensed rather than regular milk.
-Fruit may also be added, such as lucuma, custard apple, soursop, or granadilla.
+Fruit may also be added, such as lúcuma, custard apple, soursop, or granadilla.

 Philippines

-In the Philippines, flan is known as leche flan (the local term for the originally Spanish flan de leche, literally "milk flan"), which is a heavier version of the Spanish dish, made with condensed milk and more egg yolks.
-Leche flan is usually steamed over an open flame or stove top in an oval-shaped tin mold known as llanera (also spelled lyanera) which is also used to make hardinera, although rarely it can also be baked.
+In the Philippines, crème caramel is known as "leche flan" (an anglicization of Spanish flan de leche, literally "milk flan"), which is a heavier version of the Spanish dish, made with condensed milk and more egg yolks.
+Leche flan is usually steamed over an open flame or stove top in an oval-shaped tin mold known as llanera (also spelled lyanera, which is also used to make hardinera), although rarely it can also be cooked in an oven.
 Leche flan is a staple dessert in celebratory feasts.

-An even heavier version, called tocino de cielo or tocino del cielo (Spanish for "heaven's bacon"), is similar, but has significantly more egg yolks and sugar.